Conditions of service

 You can also view and update some of your personal data via MyHR, including contact and bank details.

-Research funding applications and associated information (including costing information) are held within the Costing Pricing and Award Management (CPAM) element of the Agresso system and in electronic format within the Research Office.
+Funding applications and associated information (including costing information) are held within the Costing Pricing and Award Management (CPAM) element of the Agresso system and in electronic format within the Research and Enterprise Offices.

 You have the following rights in Data Protection law.
 You can: